 There’s another financial benefit of taking out a VA loan: You won’t have to pay for private mortgage insurance (PMI).
 This is insurance that protects your lender in case you stop making payments on your loan.
-This fee varies, but it can cost 0.5% – 1% of your loan amount each year until you build up enough equity in your home to remove this charge.
-If your home costs $200,000, then, you might pay up to $2,000 a year for PMI.
-With a VA loan, though, you’ll never have to pay for this insurance.
+This fee varies, but it can cost 0.1% – 2% of your loan amount each year until you build up enough equity in your home to remove this charge.
+With a VA loan you’ll never have to pay for this insurance.

 This is a type of safety net that offers the lenders who originate VA loans financial protection.
 With a conventional mortgage loan, one not insured by a government agency, this safety net disappears.

 That’s why lenders typically require that borrowers come up with a down payment when they apply for conventional loans.

 Why Should You Make A Down Payment For Your VA Loan When It Isn’t Required?

 Just because you don’t have to make a down payment when applying for a VA loan doesn’t mean that you shouldn’t.
 There are times when making a down payment on these loans makes financial sense.

 Lowers The VA Funding Fee

 When you take out a VA loan, you'll have to pay a one-time fee known as the VA funding fee.
 This fee varies, largely depending on the size of your down payment.
 The larger your down payment, the lower your VA funding fee.